jsxgraph/moodle-filter_jsxgraph/README.md

 Otherwise, you can also install the filter with the following steps:

-1. Download the whole branch from repository
+1. Download the entire `MOODLE_2` branch as a ZIP-compressed folder via the github download button
-2. Delete `install` and `screenshots` directories therein
-3. Upload the rest of the plugin folder into the directory `moodle -> filter` of your Moodle installation
-4. Rename the folder to `jsxgraph` (be sure to write correctly)
+2. Create a folder `jsxgraph` in the directory `moodle -> filter` of your Moodle installation (be sure to write correctly)
+3. Upload the files and folders contained in the ZIP directory to the directory just created (`screenshots` directory is not needed anymore)
-5. Open site root of your Moodle installation and follow the steps to install plugin
+4. Open site root of your Moodle installation and follow the steps to install plugin
-6. After installing go to `Moodle -> Site administration -> Plugins -> Filters -> Manage filters` and switch the `Active?`-attribute of JSXGraph to `on`
+5. After installing go to `Moodle -> Site administration -> Plugins -> Filters -> Manage filters` and switch the `Active?`-attribute of JSXGraph to `on`

 ## Usage